beatrizdoneux/beatrizdoneux.github.io/README.md

 Hello there!
-I'm Bea, a front-end developer
+I'm Bea, a front-end developer.

-This is currently under development, please check again next week!
+This is my portfolio website, built with React (and coffee)!